Gay Friendly Sauna and Turkish Baths in Istanbul

 Website Cagaloglu Hamam

-Address Prof. Kazim Ismail Gurkan Cad No:34, Cagaloglu
+Address Kazim Ismail Gurkan Cad, No:34, Cagaloglu

 Website Cemberlitas Hamam

 Address Vezirhan Cd.
-No:8, Cemberlitas, Fatih / Istanbul
+No:8, Cemberlitas, Istanbul

 Click here for a full list of historical Turkish baths